Save 25% off Yosemite Fall Getaways

 Naturally, this offer is for discounts off of our standard rates, has no cash value, may not be combined with other offers, and does not apply to groups of 10 or more.
 As our rooms fill up, the discounts dwindle, so book early for the best rates possible.

 By the way, our sister property, the Evergreen Lodge, also has Yosemite Fall discounts and is an equally great base camp for an awesome Staycation.
 They’re just down the road near the Hetch Hetchy entrance to Yosemite National Park.
 Click here for Evergreen Lodge details…

 Right now, it’s all about the ultimate Yosemite Road Trip, and Yosemite’s got the wide-open spaces, trails, rivers, and swimming holes for a classic California road trip.

 Keep scrolling for our ideal Yosemite itinerary.
 We know the key to a successful road trip is planning all the details which are why we’ve taken care of that part for you!
-Our Yosemite itinerary includes activity suggestions and fun insider tips to enjoy the park, even without a Day Pass!
+Our Yosemite itinerary includes activity suggestions and fun insider tips to enjoy the park.

 The Ideal Yosemite Fall Roadtrip

 With your scenic drive to Yosemite in the rearview mirror, it’s time to settle in at the lodge and let the good times roll!
 Visit our recreation deck for insider tips on where to find the best fall color.

 Stretch your legs on one of our 3 Hiking Trails in the forest adjacent to Rush Creek.
 The Nature Trail, The Vista Trail, and The Adventure Trail offer something memorable for all ability levels, including fresh mountain air and stunning views of the Sierra Nevada mountain range.

 Our heated saltwater swimming pools and hot tubs are open all year long.
 Warm-up and relax while stargazing amongst cozy fire pits surrounding the entire Pool Area.